 fioctl waves init

-Create a new wave from targets of a given version
+Create a new Wave from Targets of a given version

 Synopsis

-Create a new wave from targets of a given version.
+Create a new Wave from Targets of a given version.

 fioctl waves init <wave> <version> <tag> [flags]